ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 The 7 trainees in this survey had only 32 days of school experience.
 They have limited experience to make judgements about curriculum content.

 KS3 is flexible and at the schools discretion.
 KS4 is examined by a national paper exam.
-To raise results, schools ensure KS3 has a progression pathway of the concepts in KS4.
+To raise results, schools ensure KS3 is a progression pathway of the concepts in KS4.
 Thus leading to the prevailing opinion that many topics are "not in the curriculum" if there is not a direct exam question for them.

-### Next Study: Suggestions
+### Next Investigation: Suggestions

 Biggs and Tang 2011 describe the concept of "Constructive Alignment" where the learning objectives, assessment and lesson content are all in alignment.
-They suggest that any change to one of these must involve changes to all three components.
 By changing only one aspect of my course it was clear that it was going to have limited impact and create confusion.
-Future studies that involve alterations to course materials should be carefully consider other aspects that need to be updated.
+Future alterations to course materials carefully consider other aspects that need to be updated.

 For a more academically rigorous study, it would be wise to ensure that someone external to the project provides the codification of questionnaire responses or interviews.
 This will counter some the inherent bias that the creators of the study may have.
 Interviews should also be conducted by 3rd parties for the same reason.

-To get a complete picture of teacher skills development, the scope should be widened to study teachers with a range of years of service.
+To get a complete picture of teacher skills development, the scope should be widened to study teachers with a variety of years of service.
 This could reveal deeper insights into how teachers skills develop to inform meaningful changes to initial teacher education.

 ### Actions to improve practice